 Researchers have found a significant relationship between our mouths and our joints.
 One study found that the fewer teeth a person has, the greater their risk for joint inflammation.
 Patients with fewer than 20 teeth had eight times the risk of swollen joints as someone with all their teeth!

-The National Arthritis Foundation writes that such stats are part of the growing body of research linking periodontal disease, or gum disease, with rheumatoid arthritis.
+There is also a growing body of research linking periodontal disease - gum disease - with rheumatoid arthritis.
 Another study from the late 90’s found that people with moderate to severe periodontitis face over twice the risk of developing rheumatoid arthritis than someone with even mild periodontitis.

 Periodontal disease and rheumatoid arthritis have this in common: inflammation.
 Inflammation in the body can lead to inflammation in the mouth.
 Likewise, chronic inflammation from gum disease can impact overall health, leading to higher blood pressure and cholesterol levels.